Just changed my call from AK6ZZ to K5AZZ. Moved to Texas (EL09nh) and I didn't want to explain on 6m that I wasn't in California. Lol.

 Update from the Heimbold family!
 We have been blessed with a beautiful baby girl, Anastasia Susanna Heimbold arrived into our lives on 2/11/2016 at 10:56PM.
-Ana is now almost two months old and brings such joy to our family.
-We all love her so much!!!
+Anastasia is now seven months old.
+Here she is with her adoring brother Maximiliano.

 My History in the Hobby